NewsMilwaukee County

 Participants march during the 31st annual Juneteenth celebration, Saturday, June 15, 2024, in the Harlem neighborhood of New York.

 "It's the celebration of America's first experiment with a racial democracy, don't wanna take away from July 4th.
 America's birthday is important.
-It is an expression of citizenship, the recognition of citizenship it is the way African Americans begin to articulate and operationalize citizenship in the 14th amendment, equal protection, due process, if you're in favor of those, then you should be celebrating Juneteenth," Smith said.
+It is an expression of citizenship, the recognition of citizenship it is the way African Americans begin to articulate and operationalize citizenship in the 14th amendment, equal protection, due process, if you're in favor of those, then u should be celebrating Juneteenth," Smith said. (video correction - Dr. Robert S. Smith, is a Marquette University Professor of History not UWM)

-Dr. Robert S. Smith, UWM Professor of History and resident historian at the American Black Holocaust Museum
+Dr. Robert S. Smith, Marquette University of History and resident historian at the American Black Holocaust Museum

-Dr. Robert S. Smith, UWM Professor of History and resident historian at the American Black Holocaust Museum.
+Dr. Robert S. Smith, Marquette University of History and resident historian at the America's Black Holocaust Museum

 When asked what white Americans who feel disconnected from the holiday should know about Juneteenth, Smith was clear about its universal significance.